 I also head the Washington Independent Review of Books, which posts new book-related content daily.
 Please check it out — www.washingtonindependentreviewofbooks.com.

 SHORT FORM BIO, FOR SPEAKER INTRODUCTIONS:

 After practicing law for many years, David O. Stewart began to write history, too.
 His first book, The Summer of 1787: The Men Who Invented the Constitution, was a Washington Post bestseller and won the Washington Writing Award as Best Book of 2007.
 Two years later, Impeached: The Trial of President Andrew Johnson and the Fight for Lincoln’s Legacy, was called “by all means the best account of this troubled episode” by Professor David Donald of Harvard.
-The Society of the Cincinnati awarded David its 2013 History Prize for American Emperor, Aaron Burr’s Challenge to Jefferson’s America, an examination of Burr’s Western expedition, which shook the nation’s foundations at a time when those foundations were none too solid.
+The Society of the Cincinnati awarded David its 2013 History Prize for American Emperor, Aaron Burr’s Challenge to Jefferson’s America, an examination of Burr’s Western expedition, which shook the nation’s early foundations.
 The Lincoln Deception, an historical mystery about the John Wilkes Booth Conspiracy, was released in late August 2013.
-Bloomberg View called it the best historical novel of the year, while Publishers Weekly called it an “impressive debut novel.”
+Bloomberg View called it the best historical novel of the year, while Publishers Weekly said it was an “impressive debut novel.”
 Madison’s Gift: Five Partnerships That Built America, was released in February, 2015.
 The Washington Post called it a portrait “rich in empathy and understanding” by “an acknowledged master of narrative history.”
 In November, David will receive the Prescott Award for excellence in historical writing from the National Society of Colonial Dames of America.
 He also is president of the Washington Independent Review of Books, an online book review.

 Lippincott Massie McQuilkin, New York City